Choosing the right size dehumidifier depends on how much moisture is in the air, not just the size of the room.

 Dehumidifier Size by Square Footage (General Guide)

-Square footage is the most common way dehumidifiers are sized, but it should be treated as a starting point, not a final answer.
+Square footage is the most common way dehumidifiers are sized, but it should be treated as a starting point.

 As a rough guideline:

-• Basements or very damp spaces: size up one category
+- Basements or very damp spaces → move up one size

 For a quick reference chart, see: